Job Title / Classification

 - Must be at least 23 years of age.

-- Must have 2 full years of over-the-road experience pulling a 53’ reefer or dry van.
-Experience must include a full winter of mountain driving, including chain-up experience in like equipment.
+- Must have 18 months of experience driving a commercial motor vehicle.
+Experience must include a full winter of mountain driving, including chain-up experience.

 - Must possess a valid Commercial Driver's License with proper endorsements.

-- Must possess a valide Class A Commercial Driver’s License.
+- Must possess a valid Class A Commercial Driver’s License.